 - Removal defense in court (for qualified applicants)

 - Family reunification

 - Adjustment of Status to Lawful Permanent Resident

-We maintain strong partnerships with various agencies in the Greater Los Angeles area.
-Among them: The Program for Torture Victims (PTV), Public Counsel’s Immigrant Rights Project, the International Rescue Committee (IRC), Esperanza Immigrants Rights Project, Council for American Islamic Relations (CAIR), Central American Resource Center (CARECEN), Kids in Need of Defense (KIND), Human Rights Watch and Los Angeles LGBT Center.
-We also collaborate with other organizations.
+We maintain strong partnerships with various agencies in the greater Los Angeles area, who also refer clients to LAFLA.
+Among them: Program for Torture Victims, Public Counsel’s Immigrant Rights Project, International Rescue Committee, Esperanza Immigrants Rights Project, Council for American Islamic Relations, Central American Resource Center, Kids in Need of Defense, Human Rights Watch, and Los Angeles LGBT Center.

 Our advocates also regularly conduct outreach and Know Your Rights presentations for both community members and local agencies.